maheshkutty/crimeregistration/README.md

-# Crime registration Web Application
+# Crime Registration Web Application

  * This application is only for demonstration purpose.
  * It is dummy project to replicate daily activites of police work.